gildor2/UEViewer/README.md

 --------------------------

 UModel uses custom CRT library for being able to link with MSVCRT.DLL.
-It is possible to statically link with you compiler's CRT by changing in *common.project*
+It is possible to statically link with you compiler's CRT by changing in *common.project*.
+Please note that custom CRT library will not be compatible with Visual Studio 2015, you should always disable it.

 ```
 LIBC = shared